Mayfield throws 2 TD passes, Browns hold off Burrow, Bengals

 Mayfield made it a priority to get the ball early to Beckham, who had only three catches for 22 yards in the opener.
 Beckham finished with four catches for 74 yards.

-Mayfield completed 16 of 23 passes for 219 yards and one interception.
+Mayfield completed 16 of 23 passes for 219 yards with one interception.
+But he spread the ball to eight different receivers, and the Browns racked up 215 yards rushing.

+“You always want to get the ball in playmakers’ hands early, so those guys are in it,” Mayfield said.
+“I thought we made the most of our playmakers’ abilities.
+I’m surrounded by talent.
+I want to get the ball in their hands.”

-Kareem Hunt had a TD catch, ran for a score and rushed for 86 yards for Cleveland.
+Chubb and Kareem Hunt were a potent 1-2 punch Cleveland.
+Hunt had a TD catch, ran for a score and rushed for 86 yards.

+“They’re two talented backs that compliment each other and push each other,” Stefanski said.
+“We’re gonna look for ways to get those guys to rock.”

 Fittingly, the matchup between Ohio’s teams came as the NFL officially turned a century old.
 It was on Sept.
 17, 1920, when an agreement during a meeting in Canton laid the groundwork for what became a multi-billion dollar business and America’s most popular sport.